naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * Quick settings configurations
 * Enable debug to troubleshoot various issues (e.g. orders not getting updated)
 * Switch your store to PayPal sandbox mode for testing
-* Compatible with the latest version of WordPress
-* Compatible with any WordPress theme
-* Support PayPal guest checkout (PayPal checkout without an account)
 * Sell in any currency supported by PayPal
-* Let customers set the amount they will pay
 * Send a purchase confirmation email to your customer after a transaction
 * Send a sale notification email to one or more recipients (e.g. the seller) after a transaction
 * Customize the locale